holepunchto/dht-rpc/README.md

 #### `node.on('listening')`

-Emitted when the underlying UDP socket is listening.
+Emitted when the underlying UDX socket is listening.
 Emitted as a conveinience.

 #### `node.on('persistent')`